TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 6/John 6.24.md

 ---

-when the multitude therefore saw that Jesus was not there, neither his disciples, they themselves got into the boats, and came to Capernaum, seeking Jesus.
+When the multitude therefore saw that Jesus wasn't there, nor his disciples, they themselves got into the boats, and came to Capernaum, seeking Jesus.